As a financial blog, I just thought that I would be amiss if I don’t address the topic on how to avoid impulse buying.

 If you are such a person it is high time you sought the help of a psychiatrist.
 Otherwise, you will end up in serious financial problems.

-Below are some tips on how to avoid impulse buying.
+Below are some tips that can help in avoiding impulse purchases and save money.
 We are all different and some of the tips may not work for you.
 I, therefore, urge you to use the tips that will work for you.

 In this case, you will only take money for things that you have planned to buy that day.
 No more no less.